brian32768/react-axios-test/README.md

-I am still learning React but now I am adding Axios.
+I am still learning React but now I am adding Axios to fetch data.

 I am using the OpenStreetMap Nominatim geocoder as a data source.

 ## Project status

-2019-Jan-26

-I'm wrestling with form input in React.
-The geocoder works fine but I have to feed it good input!
+It works!

 ## How to test and develop

 ### Test
 The command `npm start` will launch the test setup in a browser.

-I added --no-autoinstall option in package.json to prevent parcel from installing openlayers 4 while I am upgrading the source to ol5.
-This means (for now anyway) you need to run `npm install` before `npm start` to get the dependencies installed.

 ### Update git